samapriya/geeup/README.md

   -m METADATA, --metadata METADATA
                         Path to CSV with metadata.
   -u USER, --user USER  Google account name (gmail address).
+  --method METHOD       Choose method <cookies> to use cookies to authenticate

 Optional named arguments:
   --nodata NODATA       The value to burn into the raster as NoData (missing
                         data)
 ```

-### geeup seltabup
+### geeup tabup
 This tool allows you to batch download tables/shapefiles to a folder.
 It uses a modified version of the image upload and a wrapper around the earthengine upload cli to achieve this while creating folders if they don't exist and reporting on assets and checking on uploads.
 This only requires a source, destination and your ee authenticated email address.
 This tool also uses selenium to upload the tables.
+The table upload tool now allows the user to copy cookie list from your browser and bypass selenium based authentication.
+It saves the cookie temporarily and uses it automatically till it expires when it asks you for cookie list again.
+Just use the ```--method cookies``` argument.

 ```
-usage: geeup seltabup [-h] --source SOURCE --dest DEST [-u USER]
+usage: geeup tabup [-h] --source SOURCE --dest DEST [-u USER]
+                   [--method METHOD]

 optional arguments:
   -h, --help            show this help message and exit